sylefeb/Silice/projects/README.md

 # Notes and tips

-- If you are using an IceStick under Windows and run into trouble, checkout the notes on my [fpga-binutils repo](https://github.com/sylefeb/fpga-binutils) (end of page).
+- If you are using an IceStick or ULX3S under Windows and run into trouble, checkout the notes on my [fpga-binutils repo](https://github.com/sylefeb/fpga-binutils) (end of page).

 - Some Verilog code in *projects/common* (hdmi, sdram) comes from the [Alchitry](https://alchitry.com/) demos for the MojoV3.
 Also checkout [Lucid](https://alchitry.com/pages/lucid-fpga-tutorials) it is great for learning low-level FPGA programming (similar to Verilog but more beginner-friendly).
 The website features good tutorials on FPGAs in general.